-Understanding and resolving OBD2 error codes – your guide
+Understanding and fixing OBD2 fault codes – your guide

-Diagnosing vehicle problems is easier than ever today – thanks to modern automotive diagnostic devices.
-These devices are capable of reading error codes generated by your vehicle's onboard computer.
-These codes provide valuable clues to potential problems.
+Diagnosing vehicle problems is easier than ever these days, thanks to modern automotive diagnostic tools.
+These devices can read error codes generated by your vehicle's onboard computer.
+These codes provide valuable clues about potential problems.
 But what do they actually mean?
-In this guide, you'll learn more about the most common error codes and how to interpret them.
+This guide will tell you more about the most common error codes and how to interpret them.

 What are error codes?

-Trouble codes, also known as OBD2 codes, are combinations of numbers and letters generated by a vehicle's on-board diagnostic system.
-This system monitors various sensors and control units in the vehicle.
+Fault codes, also known as OBD2 codes, are combinations of numbers and letters generated by a vehicle's on-board diagnostics system.
+This system monitors various sensors and control units within the vehicle.
 When a problem occurs, the system stores a specific code that can then be read using a diagnostic tool.
-Trouble codes help detect technical problems early and prevent major damage.
+Fault codes help to detect technical problems early and prevent more serious damage.

 The structure of an error code